0804EshitaSharma/e-commerce-app/README.md

 This project utilized Node.js and Express.js to enhance the backend architecture of our web application.
 Node.js ensures our server can handle multiple connections simultaneously, making our project scalable and high performance.
 Express.js serves as our application framework, it provided our server-side code a clear and organized structure for routing and request handling.

 4. **MongoDB**
+MongoDB is utilized as our backend database to store user data as well as product information.
+The NoSQL nature of MongoDB enhance data storage and retrival.
+With its scalable schema design, this project is able to maintain a well-defined data structure while optimizing query performance.

 5. **Builds and Deployment**